woodenzen/ZK-Stats/README.md

 ### Customization

 - **Rename Your Plug-In**: Choose a name for your plug-in and update it in the manifest file.
 - **Set a Unique Identifier**: Define a unique identifier in the format `com.example.plugin-name` and specify it in the manifest file.
-Ensure the folder name matches this identifier, e.g., `com.example.plugin-name.The Archiveplugin`.
+Ensure the folder name matches this identifier, e.g., `com.example.plugin-name.thearchiveplugin`.
 Note: The Archive requires plug-ins to follow this naming convention.

 ## Development